Our top tips for safely loading and unloading equipment

 Did you know the construction industry accounts for 16% of work fatalities and 11% of serious workplace injury claims across Australia – making our industry number one on the list?

-Vehicle incidents are a major cause of injuries and deaths, and therefore it’s critical that loading and unloading machinery is done safely and correctly every time.
+Vehicle incidents are a major cause of injuries and deaths, and therefore it’s critical that loading and unloading process of machinery is done safely and correctly every time.

 Safety – the top priority when loading equipment!